tianyinggang/blog/contents/how-do-i-develop-my-portfolio-website-blog.md

 The entire project is developed with SEO focus in mind.
 I've used proper meta tags, descriptions and heading alignments.
 This website is now indexed by Google.

-> You can search this website on google by using keywords like 'sat naing dev'
+> You can search this website on google by using keywords like 'Felix dev'

 ![searching satnaing.dev on google](https://res.cloudinary.com/noezectz/image/upload/v1648231400/SatNaing/satnaing-on-google_asflq6.png "satnaing.dev is indexed")